foldright/cffu/README.md

 # 🔧 Features

-☘️ **Completing missing functionality in business use**
+☘️ **Completing missing functionality in business development**

 - 🏪 More convenient features, such as:
-  - Support for returning results of multiple input `CF`s instead of returning results without input `CF` contents (`CompletableFuture#allOf`)
+  - Support for returning overall results of multiple input `CF`s instead of returning `CF<Void>` without input `CF` results (`CompletableFuture#allOf`)
-    Such as methods `allResultsFailFastOf` / `allResultsOf` / `mSupplyFailFastAsync` / `thenMApplyFailFastAsync`
+    - Such as methods `allResultsFailFastOf` / `mSupplyFailFastAsync` / `thenMApplyMostSuccessAsync`
-  - Support for returning results of multiple input `CF`s with different types instead of the same type
-    Such as methods `allTupleFailFastOf` / `allTupleOf` / `mSupplyTupleFailFastAsync` / `thenMApplyTupleFailFastAsync`
   - Support for directly running multiple `Action`s instead of wrapping them into `CompletableFuture`s first
-    Such as methods `mSupplyAsync` / `mRunAsync` / `mSupplyFailFastAsync` / `thenMApplyMostSuccessTupleAsync`
+    - Such as methods `mSupplyAsync` / `mRunFailFastAsync` / `thenMApplyAllSuccessAsync`
+    - Aka. multiple instruction, single data (`MISD`) style processing
+  - Support for async parallel processing of collection data, instead of wrapping data with actions into `CompletableFuture`s first
+    - Such as methods `CfParallelUtils#parApplyFailFastAsync` / `CfParallelUtils#thenParAcceptAnySuccessAsync`
+    - Aka. single instruction, multiple data (`SIMD`) style processing
+  - Support for inputting collections of `CF`s / `Action`s instead of converting them to array first
+    - Such as methods `CfIterableUtils#allResultsFailFastOf` /
+      `CfIterableUtils#mSupplyFailFastAsync` / `CfIterableUtils#thenMApplyMostSuccessAsync`
-  - Support for setting a default business thread pool and encapsulation carrying via `CffuFactory#builder(executor)` method, instead of repeatedly passing business thread pool parameters during async execution
+  - Support for setting a default business thread pool via `CffuFactory#builder(executor)` method, instead of repeatedly passing business thread pool parameters during async execution
   - Support for handling specific exception types via `catching` methods instead of handling all `Throwable` exceptions (`CompletableFuture#exceptionally`)
 - 🚦 More efficient and flexible concurrent execution strategies, such as:
-  - `AllFailFast` strategy: fail fast when any of the multiple input `CF`s fails instead of futilely waiting for all `CF`s to complete (`CompletableFuture#allOf`)
+  - `AllFailFast` strategy: fail fast when any of the multiple input `CF`s complete exceptionally instead of futilely waiting for all `CF`s to complete (`CompletableFuture#allOf`)
-  - `AnySuccess` strategy: Return the first successful `CF` result instead of the first completed but possibly failed `CF` (`CompletableFuture#anyOf`)
+  - `AnySuccess` strategy: Return the first successful `CF` result instead of the first completed but possibly exceptional `CF` (`CompletableFuture#anyOf`)
-  - `AllSuccess` strategy: Return successful results from multiple `CF`s, returning specified default values for failed `CF`s
+  - `AllSuccess` strategy: Return successful results from multiple `CF`s, returning specified default values for exceptional `CF`s
-  - `MostSuccess` strategy: Return successful results from multiple `CF`s within a specified time, returning specified default values for failed or timed-out `CF`s
+  - `MostSuccess` strategy: Return successful results from multiple `CF`s within a specified time, returning specified default values for exceptional or timed-out `CF`s
   - `All(Complete)` / `Any(Complete)` strategies: These two are strategies already supported by `CompletableFuture`
 - 🦺 Safer usage patterns, such as:
   - Timeout-safe new implementation of `orTimeout` / `completeOnTimeout` methods
-    The `CF#orTimeout` / `CF#completeOnTimeout` methods can break CompletableFuture's timeout and delay functionality❗️
+    - The `CF#orTimeout` / `CF#completeOnTimeout` methods can break CompletableFuture's timeout and delay functionality❗️
   - `peek` processing method that definitely won't modify `CF` results
-    The `whenComplete` method may modify the `CF` result, and the returned `CF` result may not be consistent with the input
+    - The `whenComplete` method may modify the `CF` result, and the returned `CF` result may not be consistent with the input
   - Support for timeout-enabled `join(timeout, unit)` method
   - Support for the forbidding `obtrude` methods via `CffuFactoryBuilder#forbidObtrudeMethods` method
   - Complete code quality annotations attached to class methods, enabling `IDE`s to provide early problem warnings during coding
-    Such as `@NonNull`, `@Nullable`, `@CheckReturnValue`, `@Contract`, etc.
+    - Such as `@NonNull`, `@Nullable`, `@CheckReturnValue`, `@Contract`, etc.
 - 🧩 Missing basic functionality, in addition to the safety-oriented new implementations above, including:
   - Async exception completion, `completeExceptionallyAsync` method
-  - Non-blocking retrieval of successful results, returning specified default values for failed or still-running `CF`s, `getSuccessNow` method
+  - Non-blocking retrieval of successful results, returning specified default values for exceptional or incomplete `CF`s, `getSuccessNow` method
   - Unwrapping `CF` exceptions into business exceptions, `unwrapCfException` method

 ⏳ **`Backport` support for `Java 8`**, all new `CF` methods from `Java 9+` versions